mosip/documentation/docs/partners.md

 1. On approval, AP generates API key that can be used along with MISP license key to interact with IDA system.

 ### Device Partner (DP)
-1. DP should have a trusted PKI (X.509?) certificate and chain of CA certificates.
+1. DP should have a trusted X.509 certificate with chain of CA certificates.
 1. DP self-registers on PMS portal providing partner id, name, organisation name (same as in certificate), partner type (`Device_Provider`) etc.
 1. DP uploades all certificates.
 1. Any approval from MOSIP?
 (TODO)

 ### FTM Partner (FTMP)
-1. FTMP should have a trusted PKI (X.509?) certificate and chain of CA certificates.
+1. FTMP should have a trusted X.509 certificate with chain of CA certificates.
 1. FTMP self-registers on PMS portal providing partner id, name, organisation name (same as in certificate), partner type (`FTM_Provider`) etc.
 1. FTMP uploades all certificates.
 1. TODO